camball/Comp-Org-Ex1-Tools/README.md

 # Comp-Org-Ex1-Tools
 A small suite of tools to help myself and other students handle the numerical calculations, numerical representations, and MIPS RISC assembly language coding, in preparation for our exam 1.

-To build the executable, simply download the source code files and run the make utility in the directory that contains the file dependencies.

-So far I have only finished functions that calculate CPU Time and MFLOPS ratings, and show the work as if calculated by hand.
-I have it in the works to show work for converting between clock rate and clock period and vice-versa, but I don't know if it's worth finishing it as the exam will be over before I have the chance to finish that.
+So far, only the functions that calculate (and show the work as if calculated by hand) CPU Time and MFLOPS ratings are finished. ~~I have it in the works to show work for converting between clock rate and clock period and vice-versa, but I don't know if it's worth finishing it as the exam will be over before I have the chance to finish that.~~ I doubt any of the other functionality will ever be implemented, as I will never have a use for this code anymore.

+## Installation/How to Run
+To build from source, download repo and run the `make` utility in the repo directory.